HeyBanditoz/mchelper/README.md

 You can access the postgres shell by running `docker exec -u 70 -it postgres psql`.

+### Building a Docker Image

+The Dockerfile is kept lean to quicken building in CI/CD.
+You will need to first produce a shadow JAR in the project by running the shadowJar task either from the IDE or commandline.
+From the project root, you can run `DOCKER_BUILDKIT=1 docker build -t mchelper_local .` to build a local MCHelper image, and can reference it accordingly in Docker commands.

 ## Configuration

 On first run the bot will generate one for you.
 All external services the bot can access will be configured here, except